jayBhagiya/gsoc-2022-challenges/robotics-academy-challenge/README.md

 # Robotics Academy Challenge - Vacuum Cleaner

+> Assumming you have installed docker on your machine.

 - To get detailed Information about vacuum cleaner exercise, follow the [link][vc-link].
 Exercise is solved using the `Random Coverage Algorithm`.
 Below are the commands to run the exercise.
 ```sh
 cd gsoc-2022-challenges/robotics-academy-challenge/docker/